Monologue (pronounced mon-uh-lawg or mon-uh—log)

 dominating or monopolizing a conversation; a monopolizing utterance.

 Circa 1550: From the French monologue (on the model of dialogue), from the Ancient Greek, via the Byzantine Greek μονόλογος (monólogos) (speaking alone or to oneself), the construct being monos (single, alone), from the primitive Indo-European root men- (small, isolated) + logos (speech, word), from legein (to speak), from the primitive Indo-European root leg- (to collect, gather), with derivatives meaning "to speak” (as in “to pick out words”).
 The travelogue (originally a talk on travel), dates from 1903, the construct a hybrid of travel + logue (abstracted from monologue) and coined by US traveler, photographer and filmmaker Burton Holmes (1870-1958), who essentially invented the multi-media documentary lecture in its modern understanding.
-Monologue, monologist & monology are nouns, monologuer & monologize are verbs, monologic & monological are adjectives and monologically is an adverb.
-There was once as debate about whether the noun monologician existed and it seems now not, monologist used on the rare occasions such a form is needed.
-The noun plural is monologues, the present participle monologuing and the simple past and past participle monologued.
 The alternative spelling is monolog.
+Monologue, monologist & monology are nouns, monologuing, monologed, monologuer & monologize are verbs, monologic & monological are adjectives and monologically is an adverb; the noun plural is monologs.
+There was once a debate about whether the noun monologician existed and it seems not, monologist used on the rare occasions such a form is thought needed.

 Soliloquy (pronounced suh-lil-uh-kwee)